Syria–United Arab Emirates relations: Reapproachment (2018–2024)

 From 2011 to 2019, the UAE has accepted 100,000 Syrians from Syria, mostly family members of Syrian expatriates who were already living in the UAE.
 The UAE is not signatory to the 1951 Refugee Convention, hence it does not refer to the Syrians as refugees.
-The UAE used it's labour migration policy as a quasi asylum policy.
+The UAE used its labour migration policy as a quasi asylum policy.

 On 27 March 2020, Abu Dhabi crown prince Mohamed bin Zayed Al Nahyan and Assad discussed the COVID-19 pandemic on phone.

 In April 2020, according to the Middle East Eye the UAE allegedly had promised Assad money to break a ceasefire with the Turkish-backed rebels and restart the Idlib offensive in order to tie up Turkish support in Syria and allow Russian backed rebels in western Libya campaign to advance, but Russia objected.

 On 9 November 2021, United Arab Emirates Foreign Minister Abdullah bin Zayed Al Nahyan met with Assad, for the first time since the outbreak of the Syrian civil war in 2011, to discuss "ways to develop cooperation in different sectors that are of common interest".

 In March 2022, Assad visited the UAE, which was his first visit to an Arab country since the start of the Civil War.
 He met Mohammed bin Zayed Al Nahyan, Mohammed Al Maktoum and Mansour bin Zayed Al Nahyan.
 According to Emirati state media, Mohamed bin Zayed Al Nahyan "stressed that Syria is a fundamental pillar of Arab security, and that the UAE is keen to strengthen cooperation with it".
 The UAE's decision to welcome Assad was condemned by the US.
 The Biden administration said it was "profoundly disappointed and troubled" by the UAE's attempt to normalise ties with Assad.

 In January 2023, the UAE joined Russia in promoting reconciliation in Syria–Turkey relations, following the restoration of Turkey–United Arab Emirates relations in 2022.

 In March 2023, Assad conducted a state visit to the UAE where he was received in Abu Dhabi by Mohamed bin Zayed Al Nahyan.
 On 6 February 2024, President Bashar al-Assad received the credentials of Hassan Ahmed Muhammad Suleiman Al-Shehhi as Ambassador Extraordinary and Plenipotentiary of the United Arab Emirates to the Syrian Arab Republic.
 Al Shehhi is the first UAE ambassador to Syria since 2011.

 At an Arab League summit in May 2024, Syria backed the UAE's claim to Abu Musa and the Greater and Lesser Tunbs over that of its ally, Iran.